 Where to Find Article Writers

-I have used a number of sources for hiring writers including: Textbroker.com, Elance.com, Freelancer.com, Odesk.com, and perhaps other places as well.
+I have used a number of sources for hiring writers including: Textbroker.com, Elance.com, Freelancer.com, Odesk.com, Content Refined, and perhaps other places as well.
 For a number of reasons that I will discuss, I have been happiest with Textbroker.com.